 Answers to your top five questions about Model United Nations

-Every year, more than 400,000 people from primary schools, universities, and beyond take part in a Model United Nations (MUN).
+Every year, more than 400,000 people from primary schools, secondary schools, universities, and beyond take part in a Model United Nations (MUN).

 By role-playing meetings like the Security Council and General Assembly, participants get a unique insight into how the United Nations works.
 They research, debate and try to solve some of the world’s most pressing problems just like the real thing.

 It’s great fun, giving you the opportunity to meet new people.
 It also helps you develop and demonstrate key skills like public speaking, teamwork and negotiation which will look great on your CV.

 Below are the top five questions we get asked about MUN.